Shi-Jia-Ming/codelabs/AppMultiplier/README.md

 请参阅LICENSE文件以获得更多信息。

 What is it?
-This demo mainly uses parallel horizons to implement dual windows in an application, and displays two Abilities left and right in different windows of the same application.
+This demo mainly uses appMultiplier to implement dual windows in an application, and displays two Abilities left and right in different windows of the same application.
 The image list is displayed on the left.
 You can adjust the image layout based on the screen width.
 The selected image is displayed on the right.
 You can crop, zoom, mirror, save, and transfer the image.
 Transfer: Migrate the Ability corresponding to the right pane to another device.
 The other device can also crop, zoom, and mirror images and then migrate the Ability back to the device.

 Installation requirements
 • Install DevEco Studio